wp-plugins/bh-custom-preloader/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is BH Custom Preloader  plugin.It will be enable Preloader on your web site.
-You can change Every things from settings
+You can change Every things from preloader settings

 == Description ==